Normality (behavior): DSM

 Normality, as a relative concept, is intrinsically involved with contextual elements.
 As a result, clinical disorder classification has particular challenges in discretely diagnosing 'normal' constitutions from true disorders.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the psychiatric profession's official classification manual of mental disorders since its first published version (DSM-I) by the American Psychological Association in 1952.

-As the DSM evolved into its current version (DSM-V) in late 2013, there have been numerous conflicts in proposed classification between mental illness and normal mentality.
+As the DSM evolved into its current version (DSM-5) in late 2013, there have been numerous conflicts in proposed classification between mental illness and normal mentality.
 In his book Saving Normal, Allen Frances, who chaired the task force for content in the DSM-IV and DSM-IV-TR, wrote a scathing indictment of the pressures incumbent on the definition of "normal" relative to psychological constructs and mental illness.

 Most of this difficulty stems from the DSM's ambiguity of natural contextual stressor reactions versus individual dysfunction.
 There are some key progressions along the DSM history that have attempted to integrate some aspects of normality into proper diagnosis classification.
 As a diagnostic manual for classification of abnormalities, all DSMs have been biased towards classifying symptoms as disorders by emphasizing symptomatic singularity.
 The result is an encompassing misdiagnosis of possible normal symptoms, appropriate as contextually derived.